-(2) Includes 1,305,650 shares held by Warren B. Kanders Roth IRA, 14,715,719 shares held by Kanders SAF, LLC, and 23,450 shares held by Allison Kanders Roth IRA, all of which shares are beneficially owned by Mr. Kanders.
-Mr. Kanders is a manager of Maui Holdings, LLC, and Kanders SAF, LLC, an entity in which Mr. Kanders is the sole member, owns approximately
+(2) Includes 1,305,650 shares held by Warren B. Kanders Roth IRA, 15,866,703 shares held by Kanders SAF, LLC, and 23,450 shares held by Allison Kanders Roth IRA, all of which shares are beneficially

-- 55.13% of the membership units of Maui Holdings, LLC.
+- owned by Mr. Kanders.
+Mr. Kanders is a manager of Maui Holdings, LLC, and Kanders SAF, LLC, an entity in which Mr. Kanders is the sole member, owns approximately 55.13% of the membership units of Maui Holdings, LLC.
 As such, Mr. Kanders was beneficial owner of all of the shares held by Maui Holdings, LLC prior to the distribution of all of the Company's shares owned by Maui Holdings, LLC to its members.
 Following the distribution of all of the Company's shares owned by Maui Holdings, LLC to its members, Kanders SAF, LLC now owns the Company's shares directly and not by virtue of its ownership of Maui Holdings, LLC.
-Mr. Kanders disclaims beneficial ownership of any of the Company's shares distributed by Maui Holdings, LLC to its members on December 17, 2021, except for those received by Kanders SAF, LLC in said distribution. - (3) Mr. Sokolow is a beneficial owner of 5.5% of Maui Holdings, LLC.
+Mr. Kanders disclaims beneficial ownership of any of the Company's shares distributed by Maui Holdings, LLC to its members on December 17, 2021, except for those received by Kanders SAF, LLC in said distribution.
+The business address for Kanders SAF, LLC is 250 Royal Palm Way, Suite 201, Palm Beach, FL 33480. - (3) Includes 589,620 shares held by ST Investors Funds, LLC, 252,701 shares held by Korsak Holdings, LLC, and 84,231 shares held by Madetys Investments LLC.
+Mr. Sokolow, as the general manager of each of ST Investors, LLC, Korsak Holdings, LLC and Madetys Investments LLC, has voting and dispositive power over the shares held by these entities.
+Mr. Sokolow is a beneficial owner of 5.5% of Maui Holdings, LLC.
 Following the distribution of all of the Company's shares owned by Maui Holdings, LLC to its members, Mr. Sokolow now beneficially owns the Company's shares personally and through ST Investors Funds, LLC, Korsak Holdings, LLC and Madetys Investments LLC, for each of which he is the general manager, and not through Maui Holdings, LLC.
-Mr. Sokolow disclaims beneficial ownership of any of the Company's shares distributed by Maui Holdings, LLC to its members on December 17, 2021, except for those received by Mr. Sokolow, ST Investors Funds, LLC, Korsak Holdings, LLC and Madetys Investments LLC in the distribution. - (4) Nathan Ward, as the general partner of Palm Beach Capital GP III LP, has voting and dispositive power over the shares held by Palm Beach Capital GP III LP.
-The business address of Palm Beach Capital GP III LP is 525 South Flagler Drive, Unit 201, West Palm Beach, FL 33401.
+Mr. Sokolow disclaims beneficial ownership of any of the Company's shares distributed by Maui Holdings, LLC to its members on December 17, 2021, except for those received by Mr. Sokolow, ST Investors Funds, LLC, Korsak Holdings, LLC and Madetys Investments LLC in the distribution.
+The business address for each of ST Investors, LLC, Korsak Holdings, LLC and Madetys Investments LLC is 6020 Shore Boulevard South, Suite 801, Gulfport, FL 33707. - (4) Includes 2,851,315 shares held by Palm Beach Capital GP III LP, 5,740 shares held by Barbancourt, LLC, and 718 shares held by Palm Beach Capital Management III, LLC.
+Nathan Ward, as the general partner of Palm Beach Capital GP III LP, and the manager of each of Barbancourt, LLC and Palm Beach Capital Management III, LLC, has voting and dispositive power over the shares held by each of Palm Beach Capital GP III LP, Barbancourt, LLC, and Palm Beach Capital Management III, LLC.
+The business address for each of Palm Beach Capital GP III LP, Barbancourt, LLC, and Palm Beach Capital Management III, LLC is 525 South Flagler Drive, Unit 201, West Palm Beach, FL 33401.